holoviz/panel/doc/index.md

 ::::

-Panel is an [open-source](https://github.com/holoviz/panel/blob/main/LICENSE.txt) Python library that lets you create powerful dashboards and data apps **using the tools you know and love**.
-Panel is a member of the [HoloViz](https://holoviz.org/) ecosystem.
+Panel is an [open-source](https://github.com/holoviz/panel/blob/main/LICENSE.txt) Python library that lets you **build powerful, richly interactive, dashboards and complex applications entirely in Python**.
+It has a batteries-included philosophy, putting the PyData ecosystem, powerful data tables and much more at your fingertips.
+High-level reactive APIs and lower-level callback based APIs ensure you can quickly build exploratory applications but you aren't limited if you build complex, multi-page apps with rich interactivity.
+Panel is a member of the [HoloViz](https://holoviz.org/) ecosystem, your gateway into a connected ecosystem of data exploration tools.

 ```{eval-rst}
 .. notebook:: panel ../examples/homepage.ipynb